blaqbern/idiomatic-dark-syntax/README.md

 You can also keep the minimal highlighting rules and just replace the colors in colors.less with your own dark palette.

+v0.1.3 should quiet the Deprecation Cop (for now).

 ![idiomatic-dark_js](https://github.com/blaqbern/idiomatic-dark-syntax/blob/master/screenshot-js.png?raw=true)

 ![idiomatic-dark_html](https://github.com/blaqbern/idiomatic-dark-syntax/blob/master/screenshot-html.png?raw=true)